 NOTE: Information can be found at http://www.sgs.utoronto.ca/currentstudents/Pages/Scholarships-and-Awards.aspx

-1. NSERC/CIHR CGSM, NSERC PGSD, CIHR CGSD, and OGS.
+1. NSERC PGSD, CIHR CGSD, NSERC/CIHR CGSM, and OGS.

-The deadline for OGS applications will be Monday, April 17th, 2017 for domestic students, and Wednesday, March 22nd, 2017 for International students.
+The deadline for OGS applications will be mid-April, 2021 for domestic students, and mid-March, 2021 for International students.
 Students must complete applications online by the respective due dates.

-- Step-by-step instructions for the 2017-18 OGS competition
+- NSERC P/CGSD instructions for the 2020-21 competition

 - OGS details and application on the School of Graduate Studies website

 2. The Queen Elizabeth II Graduate Scholarships in Science and Technology (QEII-GSST, formerly known as OGSST) There are two QEII-GSST awards available to CSB graduate students – the Joan M. Coleman Graduate Scholarship in Science and Technology for CSB students conducting research focused on plants and the Sherwin S. Desser Graduate Scholarship in Science and Technology for CSB students conducting research focused on animals.
 These scholarships are each valued at $15,000, and nominations for both QEII-GSST awards are sent to the School of Graduate Studies by the CSB Graduate Office.
-The competition will be held simultaneously with the OGS competition, and all domestic OGS applications submitted to the department by April 17, 2017 will automatically be entered into the QEII-GSST competition.
-These scholarships count as part of the guaranteed graduate stipend for the academic year beginning in September following the April competition.
+The competition will be held simultaneously with the OGS competition, and all domestic OGS applications submitted to the department by mid-April, 2021 will automatically be entered into the QEII-GSST competition.
+These scholarships count as part of the base graduate stipend for the academic year beginning in September following the April competition.

 7. Cell and Systems Biology Restricted Awards Through the generosity of private donors and matching funds from the University, a substantial number of endowments have been established to provide internal awards to CSB graduate students.
-In the Department of Cell And Systems Biology, many of these awards are provided as a top-up to the student’s regular stipend in recognition of research and academic excellence.
+In the Department of Cell And Systems Biology, many of these awards are provided as a top-up to the student’s base stipend in recognition of research and academic excellence.
 Further information on these awards is posted here.